Atlanta Metropolitan State College

 Vehicle Registration – There is a $25.00 fee for parking permits.
 All vehicles operated on campus by students or employees MUST be registered with the Public Safety Department and display a valid permit to park on AMSC property.
 Vehicles that are unregistered and/or do not display a valid College permit (Student/Staff/Temporary) are subject to ticketing and booting or towing in extreme cases.
 Visitors may obtain a permit free of charge from the Public Safety office during business hours.
 It is unlawful to forge, fabricate or alter a parking permit.

 - Registration – Vehicles must be registered with Public Safety within 5 business days from the first time a vehicle is on college property.
+Click here to fill out a registration form before visiting the Card Services office.

 - Parking Permits – permit must be displayed hanging from the rear view mirror clearly displayed or lying clearly displayed on the driver’s side dashboard.